 Grievances must include contact information and be sent via e-mail to erb@engsoc.queensu.ca to inform the Engineering Society Review Board of the grievance submission.
 They may also be placed in a sealed envelope labelled “Engineering Society Review Board” and placed in the Engineering Society Mailbox.

-Should the Engineering Society Review Board determine that re-interview is necessary, the structure of the Hiring Committee shall be changed to include the Chair of the Engineering Society Review Board and possibly the removal or replacement of members of the original committee.
+Should the Engineering Society Review Board determine that re-interview is necessary, the structure of the Hiring Committee shall be changed to include the Chair of the Engineering Society Review Board and possibly the removal or replacement of members of the original committee , at the discretion of the Engineering Review Board.

 The Speaker of the Engineering Society Council does not have to participate in the interview but shall ensure the fairness and policy of the interview and Hiring Committee.